HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/negev.md

 The **IWI Negev NG-5**, known in-game as the **Negev** is a LMG utilizing the 5.56mm ammunition.
 It was added to the game in the [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0) "Just the Two of Us" update on March 31st, 2024.
 The Negev features a high fire rate and DPS combined with a large magazine capacity.

 # Background
-The Negev was designed in the late 1980s to replace the aging Galil ARM.
+The Negev started development in 1985 to replace the aging Galil ARM.
+The negev started service with the Israel defence forces in 1997 and is still in service to this day.
 Many variants have been developed, in both 7.62x51mm and 5.56x45mm NATO.
-It has gained popularity among many agencies around the world for being reliable and packing many features.
+It has Become very well known due to its increadible reliability, fire power, and penetration capabilities.
 Learn more about the Negev [here](https://en.wikipedia.org/wiki/IWI_Negev).

 # Strategies
 ## Using